aaroncouch/developerweek_2020_workshop/README.md

 Go ahead and select `Import`.

-You should now see the same exact panel we created in the previous section but also an additional one, the `EdgeCompute Packet Loss Mesh`.
-This is very similar to our ping latency mesh but the metric being visualized this time is packet loss.
+You should now see the same exact panel we created in the previous section but also two additional panels, `EdgeCompute Jitter PCT Mesh` and `EdgeCompute Packet Loss Mesh`.
+These are very similar to our `EdgeCompute Latency Mesh` but the metrics being visualized are `jitter_pct` and `loss_pct` respectively.

 ![grafana_edge_compute_performance_mesh](/images/grafana_edge_compute_performance_mesh.png)